alphagov/govuk-prototype-kit-docs/docs/documentation/accessibility.md

 ### How the GOV.UK Prototype Kit team makes this website accessible

-The GOV.UK Prototype Kit team works to ensure that the Prototype Kit website is accessible.
+The GOV.UK Prototype team works to ensure that the Prototype Kit website is accessible.

 The team aims to research the Prototype Kit website with a representative range of users including those with disabilities.